 “Gardening has a magical quality when you are a child.”- Barbara Damrosch

-Inspirational Themed Gardens offer children a wide range of learning experiences and there are loads of creative ways to encourage kids to start small or think BIG!
+You can include a wide range of learning experiences.
+There are loads of creative ways to encourage kids to start small or think BIG!

 What a great gift we can give to children!
 I hope you enjoy some of the ideas I’ve put together from my experiences.

-If you are wanting to get your children interested in growing – from edibles to ornamentals, multi-functional plants, flowers or habitat gardens – below are three inspirational garden theme ideas with lots of easy, low cost options to get started.
+Children love to grow all sorts of plants.
+From edibles to ornamentals, multi-functional plants, flowers and habitat gardens.
+Here are three inspirational garden theme ideas with lots of easy, low cost options to get started.

 Inspiring Garden Themes for Children